juliopessanha/my_chess/README.md

 # my_chess
-That code downloads all my chess.com games daily, organize the information and loads them in a database where I can access using Power BI.
+That code downloads all my chess.com games daily, organize the information and loads them in a data warehouse where I can access using Power BI.
 That's my nerdy way to understand my chess patterns and improve my gameplay

 ## Chess and Data